Hong Kong offers bounty on five more activists

-A draconian security law and activists on the run: Hong Kong authorities have offered high bounties.
-The British Foreign Minister has criticized the approach.

-Hong Kong – Hong Kong has issued arrest warrants for five more activists living abroad.
-The police in the Chinese Special Administrative Region said that rewards of one million Hong Kong dollars (around 116,500 euros) had been offered for information leading to their arrest.
+Hong Kong has issued arrest warrants for five more activists living abroad.
+Rewards of one million Hong Kong dollars (around 116,500 euros) have been offered for information leading to their arrest, the police in the Chinese special administrative region announced on Friday.
 Affected are Simon Cheng, Frances Hui, Joey Siu, Johnny Fok and Tony Choi.

 In a similar move, Hong Kong authorities had already put a bounty on eight other prominent democracy activists living abroad in July.

-British Foreign Minister David Cameron criticized the approach.
+British Foreign Secretary David Cameron criticized the approach on Friday.
 “We will not tolerate any attempt by any foreign power to intimidate, harass or harm individuals or communities in the UK,” Cameron said in a statement.

 After the Chinese Special Administrative Region passed a draconian security law to suppress the democracy movement three years ago, many activists fled, especially to Great Britain, Australia and the USA.